Chik-Network/chik-tools/README.md

-# Chia Tools
+# Chik Tools

-Collection of CLI tools for working with Chia Blockchain
+Collection of CLI tools for working with Chik Blockchain

 ## Installation